tencentcloudstack/packer-plugin-tencentcloud/.web-docs/components/builder/cvm/README.md

 - `vpc_endpoint` (string) - The endpoint you want to reach the cloud endpoint, if tce cloud you should set a tce vpc endpoint.

+- `tag_endpoint` (string) - The endpoint you want to reach the cloud endpoint, if tce cloud you should set a tce tag endpoint.

 - `security_token` (string) - STS access token, can be set through template or by exporting as environment variable such as `export TENCENTCLOUD_SECURITY_TOKEN=value`.